-- 1. Press [SETTING] and navigate to the GRAPHICS page. - 2.
+- 1. Press [GRAPHICS]. - 2.
 Press [CYCLE START].

 Graphics mode does not simulate all machine functions or motions.

 For updated and supplemental information, including tips, tricks, maintenance procedures, and more, visit the Haas Service page at www.HaasCNC.com.
 You can also scan the code below with your mobile device to go directly to the Haas Service page: